glotzerlab/signac-docs/docs/source/tutorial.rst

     if __name__ == '__main__':
         FlowProject().main()

-The ``@FlowProject.operation`` decorator identifies the ``compute_volume`` function as an *operation function* of our project.
+The :py:meth:`~.flow.FlowProject.operation` decorator identifies the ``compute_volume`` function as an *operation function* of our project.
-Furthermore, it is now directly executable from the command line via an interface provided by the :py:meth:`flow.FlowProject.main` method.
+Furthermore, it is now directly executable from the command line via an interface provided by the :py:meth:`~flow.FlowProject.main` method.

 We can then execute all operations defined within the project with: